-If the invocation of this service call changes the task's current priority or results in equal base and current priorities, which is always the case if mutexes are not used, the following actions are performed.
+If the invocation of this service call results in equal base and current priorities, which is always the case if mutexes are not used, the following actions are performed.
 If the task is runnable, the task's precedence is changed to reflect the new priority.
 The task will have the lowest precedence among tasks with the same priority.
-If the task is waiting in a wait queue, the task's position in the wait queue is changed to reflect the new priority.
+If the task is waiting in a wait queue, the task's position in the queue is changed to reflect the new priority.
 The task will be placed last among tasks with the same priority.

-If the task locked or is waiting to lock mutexes with the TA_CEILING attribute and the new base priority specified by tskpri is higher than one of the priority ceilings of the mutexes, an E_ILUSE error is returned.
+If the task locked mutexes with the TA_CEILING attribute and the new base priority, tskpri, is higher than one of the ceilings of the mutexes, an E_ILUSE error is returned.

-When the task is waiting in a wait queue, invoking this service call may change the task's order in the wait queue.
+When the task is waiting in a wait queue, this service call may change the task's order in the wait queue.
 In this case, some other tasks that are in the wait queue may need to be released from waiting.
 See the functional descriptions of snd_mbf and get_mpl.

-If the specified task is waiting to lock a mutex with the TA_INHERIT attribute, transitive priority inheritance needs to be applied as the result of changing the task's base priority using this service call.

-If mutexes are not used, when this service call is invoked with the invoking task in tskid and its base priority in tskpri, the task will have the lowest precedence among all tasks with the same priority.
+If the specified task is waiting for a mutex with the TA_INHERIT attribute, transitive priority inheritance needs to be applied as the result of changing the base priority of the task.
+When mutexes are not used and when this service call is invoked with the invoking task in tskid and its base priority in tskpri, the task will have the lowest precedence among all tasks with the same priority.
 Therefore, this service call can be used to yield the execution privilege to another task.

 chg_pri now changes the base priority of a task due to the addition of mutexes.
-Allowing TPRI_INI to be specified in tskpri is now a standard function.
+Allowing tskpri to be set to TPRI_INI is now standard.